 Financial counselling takes place with qualified and experienced workers who can help with budgeting, advocacy on the behalf of their client with outside organisations, referrals to and information about other agencies that can assist with finances or other issues, and financial literacy.

-• Information on schemes, funds and material aid you may be eligible for
+- Information on and eligibility for schemes, funds and material aid.